airpair/spinning-guide/post.md

 ### 1.2 Getting paid (via Escrow)

-If you train your customers well, AirPair can facilitate you being instantly paid as soon as you've completed your work in your preferred increments (between 30 min and 20 hours).
+If you train customers well and follow the flow, AirPair facilitates you being paid instantly for completed work increments of your preferred between 30 mins & 20 hrs.

 1.2.1 ** Happy customer == instant pay **